WPON: Shows, hosts and DJs

+One of the youngest DJs on WPON was Aaron Gresser, host of The Double-A Revolving Door Show where they played oldies and classic rock.
+Along with music, they had coverage of current events, sports, and entertainment.
+The show aired weekdays, Monday through Friday, but ended its two year run in May 2024.

 Programming shifted to WCXI

 In October 2010, WPON went silent so the station could make improvements to its broadcast signal.
 Programming has been shifted to co-owned WCXI in Fenton broadcasting from the WPON studio and still streaming from the WPON web site.
-Birach relocated WPON and WCXI to the same broadcast tower near Wixom, Michigan, a few miles west of the old WPON site (which has been razed).
+Birach relocated WPON and WCXI to the same broadcast facility near Wixom, Michigan, a few miles west of the old WPON site (which has been razed).
 Both WPON and WCXI were issued construction permits for new facilities from the new site, WCXI for 15,000 watts days and 1,000 watts nights, and WPON for 670 watts days and 175 watts nights.
 As of December 2019, WPON has been on air offering oldies in the morning.